borisqua/error-correction/hamming-code/README.md

 ## Hamming code

-In this code we are modeling a transmission a text file with a random distortion during the process.
+In this app we are modeling a transmission a text file with a random distortion during the process.
 To protect the information, we use error-correcting [Hamming code](https://en.wikipedia.org/wiki/Hamming_code).
 With this code, we check and repair errors if they present.